Is Botox® Safe?

 This Really Happened

-A physician injected botulinum toxin type A into himself and 3 other patients for cosmetic purposes.
-The label on the injection bottle indicated that the product was designed for laboratory use only and was not meant for use in humans.
+A physician injected botulinum toxin type A into himself and three other patients for cosmetic purposes.
+The label on the vial indicated that the product was designed for laboratory use only and was not meant for use in humans.
 Several days later, the doctor and his patients were admitted to a hospital with symptoms of botulism including severe weakness and difficulty breathing.
 They received botulinum antitoxin, and all recovered after prolonged hospitalizations of up to 104 days.
-A sample vial of the laboratory-grade botulinum toxin used in the injections was tested and was found to contain enough toxin to kill thousands of humans.
+A sample vial of the laboratory-grade botulinum toxin used in the injections was tested and was found to contain enough toxin to kill thousands of humans (from Chertow et al., 2006).

 For More Information